-- 1) The retail book value for an motor vehicle of like kind and quality, but for the damage incurred; - 2) The price paid for the motor vehicle plus the value of prior improvements to the motor vehicle at the time of accident, less appropriate depreciation;
+- a.
+The retail book value for an motor vehicle of like kind and quality, but for the damage incurred; - b.
+The price paid for the motor vehicle plus the value of prior improvements to the motor vehicle at the time of accident, less appropriate depreciation;

-CARCommercial Claims Performance StandardsStandard IMotor Vehicle Physical Damage & PropertyDamage Liability ClaimsRevision Date2016.05.31PagePage 3 of 8
+CARCommercial Claims Performance StandardsStandard IMotor Vehicle Physical Damage & PropertyDamage Liability ClaimsRevision Date2019.04.26PagePage 3 of 8

-- The decrease in value of the motor vehicle resulting from prior unrelated damage which is detected by the appraiser; and - 4) The actual cost of purchase of an available motor vehicle of like kind and quality but for the damage sustained. - c.
+- c.
+The decrease in value of the motor vehicle resulting from prior unrelated damage which is detected by the appraiser; and - d.
+The actual cost of purchase of an available motor vehicle of like kind and quality but for the damage sustained. - c.
 Existing pre-insurance inspection reports must be reviewed for options, mileage, prior condition, prior damages, and placed in the claim file on all total losses. - d.
-SCs must be in compliance with the Salvage Title Law, G.L.c.90D, §20 (a through e) (Appendix G). - 6.
+SCs must be in compliance with the Salvage Title Law, G.L. c.90D, §20 (a through e).
+Refer to Appendix G. - 6.
 Towing and Storage Costs - a.
-SCs must have a plan to demonstrate that its staff has knowledge of and enforce all regulations applicable to towing and storage rates and conditions. - b.
+SCs must have a plan to demonstrate that its staff has knowledge of and enforces all regulations applicable to towing and storage rates and conditions. - b.
 SCs must have a plan to ensure that non-regulated towing and storage charges are reasonable, or to resist and reduce said charges if unreasonable. - c.
 SCs must have a plan to control storage costs including the prompt disposition of salvage. - 7.
-Appraisal of Damage and Reinspections - a.
-SCs must have basic guidelines for appraisers, which include the following areas: - 1) Compliance with Regulation 212 CMR 2.04 The Appraisal and Repair of Damaged Vehicles (Appendix D). - 2) Scoping and completing an appraisal - 3) Use of aftermarket, rebuilt, LKQ parts - 4) Open items and supplements - 5) Refinishing - 6) Depreciation and betterment - 7) Unrelated damage
+Appraisal of Damage and Re-inspections - a.
+SCs must have basic guidelines for appraisers, which include the following areas: - a.
+Compliance with Regulation 212 CMR 2.04 The Appraisal and Repair of Damaged Vehicles.
+Refer to Appendix D. - b.
+Scoping and completing an appraisal - c.
+Use of aftermarket, rebuilt, LKQ parts - d.
+Open items and supplements - e.
+Refinishing - f.
+Depreciation and betterment - g.
+Unrelated damage

-CARCommercial Claims Performance StandardsStandard IMotor Vehicle Physical Damage & PropertyDamage Liability ClaimsRevision Date2016.05.31PagePage 4 of 8
+CARCommercial Claims Performance StandardsStandard IMotor Vehicle Physical Damage & PropertyDamage Liability ClaimsRevision Date2019.04.26PagePage 4 of 8